Sureshpatil4348/Fxlabs.ai_Back_end/MT5.md

 - REST endpoints can be gated with `API_TOKEN`; WebSocket endpoints are currently open (consider token-based auth if needed).
 - Symbol validation is enforced centrally; failures return actionable messages (sample/nearby symbols when unknown).
 - On shutdown, MT5 is cleanly shut down via lifespan teardown.
+ - A single in-process MT5 session is shared across WebSocket streaming, alert schedulers, and live RSI debugging to ensure data parity.

 ## Troubleshooting
 - "No rates from MT5" → check MT5 is running, logged-in, and the symbol is enabled in Market Watch.
 - "Unknown symbol" → use `/api/symbols?q=...` to discover the exact broker-suffixed symbol (e.g., `EURUSDm`, `BTCUSDm`).
 - Empty RSI/alerts → ensure timeframe >= `5M` for alerts and that closed bars exist (warm-up requires > period bars).